pedalboard/pedalboard-hw/README.md

   - USB Midi
   - Wifi

+### Power Supply
+- 9-36V Power Input to feed with Pedalboard Power Supply
+- 3A isolated DC-DC converter

 ## Design Goals
 - No Screen by default.
 (Although can be added easily, if needed).
   Usually small screens are not really useful on stage.